4ppleSA0CE/7-DOF-Arm/README.md

 ## The robot model

-**Kinova Gen2 `j2s7s300`**, the standard 7-DOF research arm.
+The robot is the **Kinova Gen2 `j2s7s300`**, the standard 7-DOF research arm.

-- 7 revolute joints, 6-dimensional task space, 1 redundant degree of freedom
+- It has 7 revolute joints, a 6-dimensional task space, and 1 redundant degree of freedom.
-- Joints 1, 3, 5, 7 are continuous; 2, 4, 6 have mechanical stops
+- Joints 1, 3, 5 and 7 are continuous.
+Joints 2, 4 and 6 have mechanical stops.
-- Described three ways that must agree: MJCF for the physics, screw axes for the kinematics, link inertias for the dynamics
+- Three descriptions of the robot must agree.
+The MJCF gives the physics, the screw axes give the kinematics, and the link inertias give the dynamics.

-Rebuilding the screw parameters independently from the MJCF's body frames reproduces the YAML to 2.4 × 10⁻¹⁶ on the home position and 1.6 × 10⁻¹⁵ on all seven screw axes, which is what licenses using MuJoCo as an oracle everywhere else.
+An independent reconstruction of the screw parameters from the body frames of the MJCF reproduces the YAML.
+The agreement is 2.4 × 10⁻¹⁶ on the home position and 1.6 × 10⁻¹⁵ on all seven screw axes.
+This agreement justifies the use of MuJoCo as an oracle everywhere else.

 ## Scope

-- Obstacle avoidance projects gradients into the null space, which works along the self-motion manifold and weakly perpendicular to it.
-Omnidirectional clearance needs a task-priority QP, which is not implemented.
-See [THEORY.md §9](THEORY.md#9-redundancy-resolution-the-null-space).
+- Obstacle avoidance projects gradients into the null space.
+This projection works along the self-motion manifold.
+It works weakly perpendicular to the manifold.
+Omnidirectional clearance needs a task-priority QP.
+The project does not implement a task-priority QP.
+See
+  [THEORY.md §9](THEORY.md#9-redundancy-resolution-the-null-space).
-- The screw YAML declares ±π limits for joints 1/3/5/7, which are physically continuous.
-The controller derives continuity from the plant, but `libkinematics`' own IK still clamps, so `kin_report` can return a joint pinned at exactly ±3.1416.
+- The screw YAML declares ±π limits for joints 1, 3, 5 and 7.
+These joints are physically continuous.
+The controller derives the continuity from the plant.
+  But the IK in `libkinematics` still clamps.
+Thus `kin_report` can return a joint at exactly ±3.1416.
-- Cartesian acceleration is not bounded directly.
-Joint limits hold everywhere, but a mid-flight retarget peaks at 4.5 m/s² of tip acceleration against under 1.3 for a steady reach.
+- The controller does not bound the Cartesian acceleration directly.
+The joint limits hold everywhere.
+But a retarget during a move peaks at 4.5 m/s² of tip acceleration.
+The peak for a steady reach is under 1.3 m/s².
-- One robot, one scene, simulation only.
-No hardware.
+- The project has one robot, one scene, and simulation only.
+There is no hardware support.